salmonb/webfx/.github/README.md

 </div>

-## Enterprise demo
+## Enterprise demo (soon)

-The [Modality](https://github.com/modalityone/modality) project is the first real-world Enterprise-level WebFX application being developed.
-Here are some wireframes:
+[Modality](https://github.com/modalityone/modality) is the first real-world Enterprise-level WebFX application in development.
+Here are some wireframes (all these UIs will be developed with WebFX):

 <table>
 <tr>